 Fairytail - a great introduction into anime.
 Has a lot of magic content.
 NALU!

 Naruto (duh) - My husband used to watch this whenever I was at work because I thought it was so obnoxious (young Naruto is obnoxious and loud).
-I hated all anime except Howl's Moving Castle at that time.
-However, I saw a few of the episodes with Sasuke and got hooked.
+At that time, I hated all anime except Howl's Moving Castle.
+However, I saw a few of the Naruto episodes with Sasuke and got hooked.
 Now, I love all the characters.

 Hyouka - This anime is low key and has distinct classical music.
 It's a charming story about a Classic Lit Club turned detectives.